opentoonz/opentoonz_docs/source/creating_movements.rst

 '''''''''''''''''''''''''''''''''''''''
 Objects can be moved along a motion path according to two different type of movements: one without changing the object orientation, and the other with an automatic orientation set according to the direction of the motion path.

-A motion path can be assigned to an object in the stage schematic, and it can be defined with drawing tools and edited in the work area as if it was a vector.
-Once defined it is displayed as a dashed red line, with small numbers indicating the control points defining the vector shape.
+A motion path can be assigned to an object node in the Stage Schematic, and it can be defined with drawing tools and edited in the Viewer as if it was a vector drawing.
+Once defined, it's displayed as a dashed red line, with small numbers indicating the control points defining the vector shape.

 |motion_path|

-As soon as a path is assigned to an object, the object will be automatically placed at the beginning of the path according to its center, and it will only be able to move along it, and not in the E/W and N/S directions anymore.
+As soon as a path is assigned to an object's node, the object will be automatically placed at the beginning of the path according to its center, and it will only be able to move along it, and not in the E/W and N/S directions anymore.

-The key positions of the object on the motion path can be defined by dragging the object along it, and they are expressed as a percentage where 0 is the starting point and 100 is the ending point of the path.
+The key positions of the object on the motion path can be defined by dragging the object along it, and they are expressed as a percentage where 0% is the starting point and 100% is the ending point of the path.

-It is also possible to link the key positions of the objects to the positions of the control points defining the motion path, so that they remain consistent when the motion path is edited.
+It's also possible to link the key positions of the objects to the positions of the control points defining the motion path, so that they remain consistent when the motion path is edited.
 To help you better understand where the control points are, the object snaps to them when it is dragged along the motion path.

-.. note:: If you want to change the center of the object, you can move it with the Animate tool (|animate|) and then use the Reset Center command in the stage.
+.. note:: If you want to change the center of the object, you can move it using the Animate tool (|animate|), and then use the **Reset Center** command in the Stage Schematic.

 .. note:: A motion path can also be created by copying and pasting a drawing vector, and a drawing vector can be created by copying and pasting a motion path.